tim50687/What_I_Learned/java/controlFlow.md

 ### Instance field

 - Value of the field is not allocated any memory and has no value until the object is created

+## Get user input

+- `Integer.parseInt` : convert string to integer

+1. You cannot use System.console() in intellij, this is because IDE disables it.
+You can use it in the terminal.

+- `scanner.nextLine()` :  It will read the input string unless the line changes or a new line and then ends the input with \n or pressing enter.